Noel Clarke: Libel case

-On 19 July 2023, it was reported that Clarke was taking High Court action to seek approximately £70m in damages from Guardian News and Media (GNM), owner of The Guardian newspaper, over eight articles.
+On 19 July 2023, it was reported that Clarke was taking High Court action to seek approximately £10 million in damages from Guardian News and Media (GNM), owner of The Guardian newspaper, over eight articles.
 The defamation lawsuit involved him claiming for reputational harm as well as special damages for specific financial losses.

 The first stage of the High Court action took place on 26 October 2023.
 In November, Mr Justice Johnson ruled that The Guardians reporting may be interpreted as defamatory, allowing Clarke to bring forward a libel case.
 However, Johnson also noted the prominent reporting of Clarke's denials and said the allegations against Clarke were "advanced in clear terms, and that there are features of the articles that lend credibility to the allegations that are made, most notably the sheer number of women who are said to have made similar complaints."

 Following a pre-trial hearing on 20 January 2025, Mrs Justice Steyn rejected Clarke's attempt to dismiss GNM's defence of truth and public interest and refuted as baseless the claims of Clarke's legal team that The Guardian had fabricated evidence – a claim that Clarke's own barrister, Philip Williams, was unable to substantiate.
 The defamation and data protection trial began in March and lasted six weeks.
-Evidence was given for GNM by women of sexual propositioning by Clarke, recording and sharing of nude auditions without actors' knowledge and filming of actors in unacceptably exposing positions.
+Evidence of sexual propositioning by Clarke was given by the victims on behalf of GNM, including the recording and sharing of nude auditions without the actors' knowledge and filming of actors in positions of unacceptable exposure.
 The defence argued that the allegations in the articles were true, producing evidence from 28 witnesses who had been prepared to sign statements of misconduct by Clarke, and that publication of the articles was in the public interest.
 For the claimant, Williams countered that his client's accusers were lying and had embellished incidents.
 The trial concluded on 11 April 2025.